-Covered expenses include charges for short-term therapy services when prescribed by a physician as described below up to the benefit maximums listed on your Schedule of Benefits.
+Covered expenses included charges for short-term therapy services when prescribed by a physician as described below up to the benefit maximums listed on your Schedule of Benefits.
 The services have to be performed by:

-- A licensed or certified physical, occupational or speech therapist; - A hospital, skilled nursing facility, or hospice facility; or - A physician.
+- A licensed or certified physical, occupational or speech therapist; - A hospital, skilled nursing facility, or hospice facility; - A home health care agency; or - A physician.